 - PhD: Physical Geography (2005-2009) Late-Holocene lake diatom- inferred palaeoclimate from central Turkey

 - MRes: Global Environmental Change (2004-2005)

 - BSc Hons: Biological Sciences (First class ) (2001-2004)

 - Lecturer in Ecosystem Resilience (from April 2022)

 - Associate Lecturer in Physical Geography and Research Development Advisor: 2018/2019

 University of Plymouth:

-Jessie Woodbridge is Post-Doctoral Research Fellow on the "Changing the face of the Mediterranean: land cover and population since the advent of farming" at Plymouth University (School of Geography, Earth and Environmental Sciences), and previously worked on the Deforesting Europe project.
-This research aims to reconstruct changes in European land cover over long (i.e. multi-centennial) timescales using pollen data.
+Jessie also worked on the "Changing the face of the Mediterranean: land cover and population since the advent of farming" and “Deforesting Europe” projects at the University of Plymouth.
+This research aimed to reconstruct changes in European land-cover over long (i.e. multi-centennial) timescales using pollen data.
 Jessie's research background is focussed on reconstruction of Holocene palaeoenvironmental change using palaeoecological techniques based on peat and lake-sediment archives.
-Her PhD research on diatom-inferred Eastern Mediterranean palaeoclimate.
+Her PhD research focussed on Eastern Mediterranean palaeoclimate.

 Grants & contracts